redseacomputing/redseacomputing.github.io/_posts/2021-03-18-TDD2-structure-of-unit-tests.markdown

 When you are looking at your test suite now, there is a little code smell.
 You find here a so called message chain.
 Thats when you're navigating through a relationship to one object to the next object in the chain.
+This breaks a principle called "The law of demeter".

 In this case you have unencapsulated this list in your assertion.
 Your client code knows that it's a collection and thats a little messy.
 We like encapsulation and are big fans of it.
 So lets encapsulate this-> extract a method of it and call it contains() and move it to the Library class.